WorkflowConversion/CTDConverter/README.md

 * Purpose: Provide validation of input CTDs against a schema file (i.e, a XSD file).
 * Short/long version: `v` / `--validation-schema`
 * Required: no.
-* Taken values: location of the schema.
+* Taken values: location of the schema file (e.g., CTD.xsd).
-* Default value: `schema/CTD.xsd`.

 CTDs can be validated against a schema.
-A copy of the most recent `CTD.xsd` is contained in the `schema` folder.
-However, the master version of the schema can be found under [CTDSchema].
+The master version of the schema can be found under [CTDSchema].

-All input CTDs will automatically be validated against a schema.
-You can, however, validate against other schema by using this parameter.
+If a schema is provided, all input CTDs will be validated against it.

 ### Input file(s)